ghurault/python-analysis-template/README.md

 - Analysis scripts and notebooks should go to [`analysis/`](analysis/)
 - Data files should go to [`data/`](data/).
 By default, files in `data/` are ignored by Git.
 - Results/output files (e.g. figures, output data) should go to [`results/`](results/).
 These files are ignored by Git.
 - Reusable functions and modules are stored in the local package [`src/`](src/).
-The package can then be installed in development mode with `pip install -e .`
+  - The package can then be installed in development mode with `pip install -e .`
+  - [`src/config.py`](src/config.py) can be used to store variables, constants and configurations.
 - Tests for functions in [`src/`](src/) should go to [`tests/`](tests/) and follow the convention `test_*.py`.

 The repository structure could also be extended with: